neondatabase/website/content/docs/security/compliance.md

 ## ISO 27001

 ISO 27001 is an internationally recognized standard for information security management systems (ISMS).
-Our certification demonstrates that we follow a systematic and risk-based approach to managing sensitive information, ensuring its security.
+Our compliance with this standard demonstrates that we follow a systematic and risk-based approach to managing sensitive information, ensuring its security.

 ## ISO 27701